MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 ### Embed dashboards

-To embed a dashboard, a trust relationship must be established between the host's Azure AD app and the Azure Data Explorer dashboard service (**RTD Metadata Service**).
+To embed a dashboard, a trust relationship must be established between the host's Microsoft Entra app and the Azure Data Explorer dashboard service (**RTD Metadata Service**).

 1. Follow the steps in [Web Client (JavaScript) authentication and authorization](../../management/access-control/how-to-authenticate-with-aad.md#on-behalf-of-authentication#web-client-javascript-authentication-and-authorization).
 1. Open the [Azure portal](https://portal.azure.com/) and make sure that you're signed into the correct tenant.
 In the top-right corner, verify the identity used to sign into the portal.
-1. In the resources pane, select **Azure Active Directory** > **App registrations**.
+1. In the resources pane, select **Microsoft Entra ID** > **App registrations**.
 1. Locate the app that uses the **on-behalf-of** flow and open it.
 1. Select **Manifest**.
 1. Select **requiredResourceAccess**.